roman-milk/roman-milk.github.io/homecoming-78.md

+===

- ****** Homecoming ****** bygeronimo_appleby© His mind raced, heartbeat revving while he struggled to think of a response to the inevitable.
+His mind raced, heartbeat revving while he struggled to think of a response to the inevitable.
 Then it registered that Rita had said something else, added something he hadn't caught.

  Tom blinked.